 Wayne was still thinking of college as a dream . . . a distant dream.
 From Wayne’s comments on the board, it was clear that Leo was not doing much of what he needed to be doing in his Junior year to pave the way for a college baseball career.
 Far from it.

 click to skip explanation box and resume the story Want to Play Baseball in College?
 Junior Year in High School is Key If you're good enough, they will find you.
 Ever hear that baseball expression?
 Don't pay attention to it, as it only applies to a very small number of exceptional student/athletes.
-Being proactive is required for the vast majority of high school students who hope to play baseball in college.
-The most important year to be proactive is the 11th grade.
+Being proactive in 11th grade is required for the vast majority of high school students who hope to play baseball in college.
 Whether to get into the right baseball program or to (more importantly) find the best social and academic match, this is the year to put your best foot forward, both athletically and academically.
 In terms of athletics, this would be the ideal year to get into top physical condition (with strength and agility training), put up peak numbers at showcase events, and impress the high school coach.
 That high school coach may be able and willing to facilitate introductions to college coaches.
 Academically, kids who have prepared in the previous two years by researching universities, contacting coaches, and getting good grades will be much better positioned to garner a roster spot even if their baseball performance is borderline.
 Low grades during freshman year or sophomore year necessitate rapid improvement in the junior year.
 Although a top sophomore prospect who gets very high numbers at national showcase tournaments will in most cases receive a verbal commitment before the start of his junior year, the vast majority of students entering their junior year are not talented and/or skilled enough to have garnered such strong interest from college baseball coaches.
 For these more typical students, the road to baseball at the college level is best thought of as a multi-year process starting in the 8th grade, as explained at the scholarshipstats site (scroll to bottom).
 Most students will not follow the ideal set of steps described at scholarshipstats, but it's not yet too late to get started and catch up during junior year.
 Students who have good grades, baseball skill, athletic talent, and (most importantly) determination should still be able to find a place on a baseball team that also fits academically and socially.
 So . . .
 It's good to start by making a list of a few dozen schools that meet academic and geographic criteria and then whittle down the list by studying what they have to offer more carefully.
 When the list is small enough, perhaps 10-20 schools, the next step is to visit most or all of them to get a better sense of the campus feel and the surrounding area.
-Potential baseball players will also want to set up interviews with coaches and see the baseball facilities, which is often facilitated by the player's highs school coach.
+Potential baseball players will also want to set up interviews with coaches and see the baseball facilities, which is often facilitated by the player's high school coach.
 The list of schools will naturally shrink after the visits.
 This is the proactive approach, for a student who has been steadily building up his high school resume with good grades, outside activities, etc. For a baseball player hoping to play at the college level, some additional steps may be helpful in getting the attention of college coaches: * Video of baseball skills * Showcases documenting running speed, pitching velocity, etc. This all sounds great in theory, but it presupposes good SAT or ACT scores and good grades as well.
 The new minimum academic requirements mandated by NCAA rules have increased a bit as of 2016.
 However, many Division I or academically-oriented schools require grades and scores well above the NCAA-mandated minimum.
-Higher high school grades/scores mean more college options and that will often mean a better outcome for the student/athlete.
+Higher high school grades/scores mean more college options and that will often mean a better outcome for the high school student aspiring to become a college athlete.

 Though Wayne had considered what it takes to get to the college level, he didn’t always act on all the advice (posts 989 through 1232) he received from his forum thread.
 Leo’s athletic talent, arm strength, and baseball skill were certainly good enough for him to be a reasonable candidate for an NCAA baseball scholarship at the Division II level.
 Wayne did bring Leo to occasional local showcase tournaments to document his numbers.